seven-of-eleven/designare-z390-opencore-efi/README.md

 # Gigabyte z390 Designare Hackintosh

 > ### The king is dead.
 Long live the king.
 > **Thanks to :crown: [baughmann](https://github.com/baughmann)** for passing the torch for me to maintain this repo.
 I'll try and keep things up to date for everyone and address issues as they come up.
 I use this computer daily for work and it has been very reliable.
-I've made quite a few changes to the format and information of this readme so take your a read and let me know if anything is unclear.
+I've made quite a few changes to the format and information of this readme so take a read and let me know if anything is unclear.

 **Status: Success | Stable**